hkh112/cuFE/README.md

 0) This source code provides the prediction of SVM.
 We need to get a model file after training by libsvm library.

-1) The main function call two kinds of prediction functions.\\
-predict() is for no encryption, IPFE on CPU, the naive version IPFE on GPU.\\
-predict2() is for the parallel version of IPFE on GPU.\\
-You may also comment out one of the prediction functions for testing.\\
+1) The main function call two kinds of prediction functions.\n predict() is for no encryption, IPFE on CPU, the naive version IPFE on GPU.\n predict2() is for the parallel version of IPFE on GPU.\n You may also comment out one of the prediction functions for testing.\n

 2) Each prediction functions call the one of svm_predict functions.
 (Original SVM: use svm_predict().
 It is the same with the libsvm library.)\\